abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-If we refresh our browser, edit the profile and click save, we'll
+If we refresh our browser, edit the profile, and click save, we'll
 see our changes applied successfully!
 We can also check that clicking
-**cancel** take us back to the user profile.
+**cancel** takes us back to the user's profile.

-To transition from a controller we have been using
+To transition from a controller, we have been using
-**this.transitionToRoute**, it's a helper to do something similar to
+**this.transitionToRoute**.
+It's a helper that behaves similarly to
-what we do with the **{{link-to}}** helper but from within a
+the **{{link-to}}** helper but from within a
-controller, if we were in a **Route** we could have used **this.transitionTo**.
+controller.
+If we were in a **Route**, we could use **this.transitionTo**.

 ### Refactoring

 Both our **Friends New Controller** and **Friends Edit Controller** share
-pretty much the same implementation, let's refactor that creating a
+pretty much the same implementation.
+Let's refactor that creating a
 base class from which both will inherit.

-The only thing that will be different is the **cancel** action, let's
+The only thing that will be different is the **cancel** action.
+Let's
 create our base class and then override in every controller
-accordingly to our needs.
+according to our needs.

 Create a base controller: